marmari9/Script-app-db/Two_tier_deploy.md

 - Eliminates **human errors** from manual setup.

 ### **Faster Scaling**
-- If the App VM fails, a new one can **launch automatically** with the same configuration.
+- If the App instance fails, a new one can **launch automatically** with the same configuration.
 - **AMIs** allow creating pre-configured VMs **instantly**.

 ## 5. Future Improvements